inkstitch/inkstitch/README.md

 I prefer to symbolically link into my git clone, which allows me to hack on the code.
 Changes to the Python code take effect the next time the extension is run.
 Changes to the extension description files (`*.inx`) take effect the next time Inkscape is restarted

-### Optional: conversion program
-The extension can output machine embroidery design files directly in Melco format.
-I don't even know what that is, so I don't use it.
-I prefer to use the **CSV output format** which can be consumed by another awesome open source project: [Embroidermodder2](https://github.com/Embroidermodder/Embroidermodder).
-In theory, this project was going to be exactly what I wanted.
-In practice, it never got funded on Kickstarter and it's largely incomplete.

-However, it contains a really awesome core library that knows pretty much every machine embroidery format and how to convert between them.
-I use it to convert the CSV files that ink/stitch outputs into the PES files that my SE400 uses.

-Grab the source: `git clone https://github.com/Embroidermodder/Embroidermodder`.
-Build just `libembroidery-convert` using the instructions in "3)" in the [Embroidermodder build docs](https://github.com/Embroidermodder/Embroidermodder/wiki/Compiling-parts-of-the-project).
-You can then use it like this: `./libembroidery-convert your-file.csv your-file.pes`.

-Since the CSV + libembroidery-convert method is the only method I use, it's the one I'll assume from here on.
-I'm not even sure if the other output formats from ink/stitch still work (or ever worked).

 ## Usage
 ### Basic Usage
 First things first: I'm going to assume you know a few embroidery terms like "fill stitch" and "satin".
 Look those up if you're mentally 404ing, then come back here.
 I'm *not* going to assume you know some of the more advanced terms, because I had to learn all that when I started this project, so I might as well teach you too.